 Proteome Center Tuebingen (PCT) is a proteomics core facility of the University of Tuebingen and a member of the Quantitative Biology Center (www.qbic.uni-tuebingen.de).

 We offer various workflows for qualitative and quantitative analyses of proteins, proteomes and subproteomes (e.g. interactome, phosphoproteome, acetylome, ubiquitylome).
 Other posttranslational modifications can also be analyzed upon request.

 Protein identification (e.g. from a gel spot) is routinely performed on an LTQ-Orbitrap XL mass spectrometer, whereas quantitative shot-gun (phospho)proteomics experiments are performed on an LTQ-Orbitrap Elite or a Q-Exactive HF mass spectrometer.
-Quantitative workflows are mainly based on stable isotope labeling of cells and tissues (SILAC) or label-free quantification.
+Quantitative workflows are mainly based on stable isotope labeling (SILAC, dimethyl labeling) or label-free quantification.